 A: Four months, but I lived in Santiago for almost four years about 10 years ago.
 This is where I met my husband.

-A: I moved with my husband, who is Chilean, and our two children, ages 5 and 3.
+A: I moved with my husband, who is Chilean, and our two children, ages five and three.

 Q: Why did you move; what do you do?

 A: We moved to be closer to my husband’s family.
 I had just finished my graduate degree, and we thought it might be the best time to make the move.
 I found a teaching job at a university here before moving.

 Q: What do you enjoy most about Santiago, how’s the quality of life in Chile?

 A: The quality of life, for most expats, is really quite good.
 You can find most of the comforts and products that you are used to (though often at a price); there are many foreign companies and stores (i.e., Starbucks—though I don’t go there much, and I have heard Gap and Banana Republic are on their way); you find access to all the services you need; there are good restaurants, good nightlife venues, plenty of cultural events, nice homes and apartments; and great places to travel, even close by (beach and mountains).